brilliantlyc/Retirement_Robo_Advisor/README.md

 ## Investment Portfolio Recommendation

-Lastly, the user was presented with an investment portfolio recommendation based on the investment risk level they selected.
+Lastly, the user was presented with an investment portfolio recommendation based on the investment risk level that they had selected.
 These are the recommendations for each risk level:

 * **None:** "100% bonds (AGG), 0% equities (SPY)"
 * **Very Low:** "80% bonds (AGG), 20% equities (SPY)"